 The PRINCE2 Practitioner exam tests whether your ability to apply your knowledge and understanding of PRINCE2 is sufficient to enable you to manage a non-complex project in an environment using PRINCE2.

-- Understand the relationships between the roles, management products, principles, themes, techniques and processes
+- The relationships between the roles, principles, management products, themes, techniques and processes

-- Be able to apply the principles, themes and processes to a project
+- How to apply the principles, themes and processes to a project

 PRINCE2 Practitioner exam pass rates

 In the UK, the national average pass rate for all PRINCE2 Practitioner students across the whole of the UK is 73%.
 At Knowledge Train, we have managed to achieve a pass rate of 83% over the last 3 years.

 PRINCE2 Practitioner course duration

 A typical PRINCE2 Practitioner training course lasts for between 2-3 days with an exam at the end.
 At Knowledge Train, our PRINCE2 Practitioner courses last for 2 days.